-Capital assets under capital lease at June 30, 2018 consist of a street sweeper and police cars.
+Capital assets under capital lease at June 30, 2020 consist of a street sweeper, a roll back and Rotary Park Lighting improvements.
 In addition, the Arena and related assets are under lease purchase agreements.
 The City's management believes that all debt covenants are being complied with.

-NOTE 7 - PENSION PLANS
+NOTE 8 - PENSION PLANS